 Rent Increase – How Much Can I Increase It By?

 If proposing a rent increase, the tenant should be accepting of it before it is enforced.

 The average increase is in the region of between 2-5% annually.
-Stay informed with the rate of inflation, as rents will usually rise or decline in line with inflation.
+Stay informed about the rate of inflation, as rents will usually rise or decline in line with inflation.

 A tenant is within their rights to refuse an increase in rent, and appeal to a tribunal if necessary to challenge the Section 13 notice.
 Nothing will change in this period; the tenant is still contractually obliged to pay the existing agreed rent amount until a final decision is made.

-If yes, consider the idea of looking to increase your rent.
-Make a reasonable judgement on what you think is fair for the tenant, - bearing in mind what they're already paying you - and base the new asking rent from that.
+If yes, consider the idea of looking at a rent increase.
+Make a reasonable judgement on what you think is fair for the tenant, – bearing in mind what they’re already paying you – and base the new asking rent on that.

 Have a conversation with your tenant and listen to their feedback, it’d be a good idea to take a few examples you found from your market research to support your proposal.

 If they’re continuing to be reluctant to the idea, and give you reasoning as to why they’re not willing to, or can’t afford the increase.
 Think about what kind of tenant they’ve been to you and your property until this point.
 If your tenants have been easygoing and on time with rent payments, you may want to be a little more reluctant to push them in case their replacements aren’t as reliable.

 But if your tenants have been riddling you with the hassle, or there have been issues around the rent due dates, you might not be as reluctant to push them away and shouldn’t hesitate to look for replacement tenants.

 Give us a call if you’d like a take-over on the management of your tenancy, in turn, we will oversee rent increases over time to ensure it’s in line with the current market rents.